doctorjei/dovecot-xapian/README.md

 fts-xapian is used for full text search as it will replace fts-squat.

-The default storage quota is 20GB per user, quota prefix is "user", so other quota limit names can be used as well. eg: user/USERNAME/quota/messages
+The default storage quota is 20GB per user, quota settings can be changed with userdb extra fields see [redis keys](#redis-keys).

-Mailboxes are stored in dovecots sdbox format at /var/vmail/mailboxes, so persistent storage should be mounted there to keep the email.
+Mailboxes are stored in dovecot's sdbox format at /var/vmail/mailboxes, so persistent storage should be mounted there to keep the email.

 ## To import email into docker-dovecot-xapian
 ### On old dovecot machine